Principles and Guidelines for Internal Investigations in Germany

 The disclosure of personal data for the purposes of a civil lawsuit is permissible under the same prerequisites that apply to the sharing of data with public authorities.

 There is no legal requirement to inform public authorities about a planned or ongoing investigation.
 However, particularly in cases where public authorities have already initiated proceedings against the company, it is advisable to inform the relevant authorities and coordinate the investigation (especially interviews with employees) with them to ensure that official investigations are not jeopardised and avoid negative consequences for the company.

 Disclosure and self-reporting

 Management and the company are generally not obliged to disclose and self-report suspected corporate compliance violations to public authorities.
 However, a reporting obligation can exist in the following cases, inter alia:

-- serious criminal offences (eg, robbery and blackmail by using force against a person or threats of imminent danger to life or limb, but not in cases of typical compliance violations like bribery, fraud, embezzlement and abuse of trust);
+- serious criminal offences (eg, robbery and blackmail by using force against a person or threats of imminent danger to life or limb, but not in cases of typical compliance violations such as bribery, fraud, embezzlement and abuse of trust);

 - factual circumstances that indicate that the assets or property connected with a transaction or business relationship are the product of money laundering; and

 - where a taxpayer realises after the fact (before the period for assessment has elapsed) that a tax return submitted by or for him or her is incorrect or incomplete.

 There is no legislation that expressly addresses the attorney–client privilege and the protection of documents created in the course of investigations.
 However, according to current draft bills, legislation of this kind may be introduced in the future.

 In the meantime, whether such documents can be seized must be assessed based on the provisions of the Criminal Procedure Code and the relevant – inconsistent – case law.
 Generally, whether work products of investigations are subject to seizure has not been established for certain.
 However, a rough guide can be outlined as follows.